 Summer’s heat and humidity can be unpleasant for anyone, but they can be especially unpleasant if you’re pregnant.

 Keeping cool can be easier said than done, but there are ways to beat the heat.
-Dr. Stuck recommends the following options.
+Dr. Eisenhuth recommends the following options.

 - Invest in a pool membership for the summer, or use a kiddie pool to soak your feet in or sit in.
 It offers cheap relief—and you’ll have it ready when baby arrives

 - Use a cool washcloth on your forehead or the back of your neck